Gloucester History Trust CIO is the registered charity that runs the annual Gloucester History Festival.

 When you buy tickets:

-- Your information is held by Gloucester City Council or the partner selling you the ticket, such as Gloucester Cathedral.
+• Your information is held by Gloucester History Festival for tickets sold via our website and Stripe.
+We do not maintain personal details of tickets sold via Eventbrite, or other partner selling you tickets, such as Gloucester Cathedral.
 Please see their privacy policies for further details.

 In order to make the History Festival’s website easier to use and improve our service, we sometimes place small amounts of information on your device, for example, your computer or mobile phone.
 These are known as cookies and are used by most websites.
 These pieces of information are used to improve services for you through, for example: